 UPDATES FOR PARENTS

-- A reminder about contributions to the £1 per week Nursery resource fund – we have had a few people already bring in £6 for the half-term ahead so we would like to thank those generous parents.
+- Voluntary contributions to our Nursery Resource Fund of £6 per half-term are gratefully accepted.
+This fund covers the costs of play dough ingredients, baking ingredients as well as being used to recover any general wear and tear of resources – we have had a few people already bring in £6 for the half-term ahead so we would like to thank those generous parents.

-- If there is anything on your mind that you would like to ask or let us know, please pop in and see Miss Freebairn!
+- If there is anything on your mind that you would like to ask or let us know, please pop in and see Miss Freebairn or Mrs Yates!
 For school dinner menus, important dates and other key information, see the Parent Noticeboard in the cloakroom area outside the Nursery classroom.